 5. New Glarus Spotted Cow

 What better way to celebrate Washington’s abundant apple crop than with a tangy, sparkling cocktail?
 Made nonalcoholic or spiked, this is a great match for your hottest hot wings and salsas.
+Good fuel for cheering for those Bulldogs in Spokane.
 Get our Green Apple Sparkler recipe.

 This riff on NYC-based Pegu Club’s cocktail swaps beer for champagne, far more appropriate for the plastic-cup game-day festivities.
 Get our Dirty Flower recipe.